 Doctors are not likely to recommend switching to honey as a person’s only diabetes management tactic.
 It will not replace medications or healthful lifestyle practices.

-Babies younger than 1 year should not eat raw honey.
-Doing so can put them at risk of botulism, a kind of food poisoning that can be life-threatening.
+Infants younger than 1 year should not eat raw honey.
+Doing so can put them at risk of botulism, a kind of food poisoning that may be life threatening.

 Raw honey, much like white sugar, is a sweetener that contains carbohydrates and calories.

-A tablespoon of honey, weighing about 21 g, has about
+A tablespoon of honey, weighing about 21 grams (g), has about

 This amount of honey also contains: